mackoj/language-gherkin-i18n/README.md

 # ToDo

+* Improve parser
+* Snippets for table and most used keyword (feature, scenario, etc...)
+* Add a better style
 * Improve test coverage on the Gherkin grammar
-* Language cucumber need to be done [Cucumber Atom](https://github.com/edda/cucumber-atom) in another package
-* Snippets for table and most used keyword (feature, scenario, etc...)
-* Bench other gherkin implementation like [Cucumber Textmate Bundle](https://github.com/cucumber/cucumber-tmbundle) and the official [Gherkin BNF](https://github.com/cucumber/gherkin/wiki/BNF) and maybe used them